Complete Guide to My Son Sanctuary – Vietnam’s Ancient Cham Ruins

-My Son Sanctuary is the best ancient historical site in Vietnam
+My Son Sanctuary is one of the top ancient historical attractions in Vietnam

 This UNESCO World Heritage Site, located in central Vietnam, was once the royal holy site of a lost South-East Asian civilization and is one of the few remaining places where you can see their ruins.